 Ingredients

-Boil the chicken and giblets in 8 cups of water with about 2 teaspoons of sea, or Kosher salt, for about 1.5 hours, skimming as needed.
+Boil the chicken and giblets in water with about some salt, for about 1.5 hours, skimming as needed.

 Remove the chicken and strain the broth.
-(Use the chicken for another recipe.)
-Put back into the pot, add the rice and simmer for about 15 minutes.
+(Use the chicken for another recipe, like green chicken enchiladas. or white chicken chili.)
+Put the broth back into the pot, add the rice and simmer for about 15 minutes.

 Add the leeks and simmer until the rice and leeks are ready.
 Check for seasoning and add salt, bouillon and pepper as needed.

-Sign up for my free subscription below and don’t miss another post.
+Sign up for my free subscription and don’t miss another post.

 Cock-a-Leekie Soup for Burns Night